OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 This functionality is also available in the CLI, through the following commands:

 - onevm create-chart
-- onevm update-chart
+- onevm sched-update
-- onevm delete-chart
+- onevm sched-delete

 The charters can be added into the ``onevm`` configuration file ``/etc/one/cli/onevm.yaml``: